Reserve your spot.

 No experience necessary, but confidence in an ocean environment is recommended.
 We offer daily departures from late May to mid-October.

 At the most stunning sea kayaking destination in Nova Scotia

 Kayak Nova Scotia on the Largest Tides on Earth!

-Cape Chignecto is an exposed area, and a bit of wind and chop should be expected, even though there are calm, glassy days as well.
-We provide very stable double kayaks and the assistance of expert guides, and you should bring a sense of adventure and an average level of fitness.
+Cape Chignecto is an exposed area, and some wind and chop should be expected, even though there are calm, glassy days as well.
+We provide very stable double kayaks and the guidance of expert trip leaders, and you should bring a sense of adventure and an average level of fitness.
 No experience is necessary, but confidence in an ocean environment is recommended.

 Video by Karina Piersig.
 Narrated by Ali Squire.